Koosjuh/TeamPurple/Incident Handeling/Powershell Scripts for Incidents/readme.md

 - ProxyCheck API key

-Free tier is sufficient for SOC triage.
+Free tier is sufficient for 1 soc analyst.
+Do not use per department or team.
+This is for a single user.

 ## Notes